yactouat/kube-examples/GCP/README.md

 ## !important

 Deploying resources on the GCP costs money, if you're just testing stuff, be sure to delete resources afterwards.
-You can delete a cluster by running `gcloud container clusters delete {cluster_name}`.
+You can delete a cluster, for instance, by running `gcloud container clusters delete {cluster_name}`.
+Also, also the resources you create with the `gcloud` CLI are deletable in the GCP UI.

 ## prerequisites